patrickkivits/bunq-for-woocommerce/readme.md

 # bunq for WooCommerce

-## Caution: This plugin is still under heavy development.
-Use it at your own risk.

 Contributors: patrickkivits\
 Donate link: https://bunq.me/patrickkivits \
 Tags: woocommerce, psp, payment gateway, bunq, ideal, credit card, sofort\